josafatburmeister/BirdSongIdentification/README.md

 ### Implementing Custom Spectrogram Creation Methods

-To implement custom spectrogram creation methods, we recommend creating a custom class that is derived from the SpectrogramCreator class.
+To implement custom spectrogram creation methods, we recommend creating a custom class that is derived from our SpectrogramCreator class.
 The derived class should override the method `__get_spectrogram`.
 This method receives a Numpy ndarray as input containing the amplitude values of the audio chunk for which the spectrogram is to be created.
 General parameters of spectrogram creation, such as hop length, window length, minimum frequency, and maximum frequency can be accessed as instance attributes of the SpectrogramCreator class.

 ### Implementing Custom Model Architectures

-To integrate custom model architectures into the pipeline, a custom model class needs to be created in the `models` module and the model class needs to be registered in the `model_architectures` dictionary of the module's `__init__.py`.
+To integrate custom model architectures into the pipeline, a custom model class needs to be created in the `models` module of our repository and the model class needs to be registered in the `model_architectures` dictionary of the module's `__init__.py`.
 A custom model class needs to fulfil the following requirements:

 1. The model needs to be implemented in Pytorch and should be derived from the `torch.nn.Module` class.